VolodymyrChapman/DimRed_cross_validation/README.md

 ## TODOs:
 - [x] Write code for cross validation procedure
-- [] Write an example notebook to display operation
+- [ ] Write an example notebook to display operation
-- [] Share a conda environment for reproducible execution
+- [ ] Share a conda environment for reproducible execution

 All communication and PRs welcome - let's do this together, Hubbers!
+Vova